chaor11/twoqubitec/README.md

 # twoqubitec
-The simulation source code for arxiv...
+The simulation source code for arXiv:1705.02329 [quant-ph].